Prince Maximilian of Saxony (1870–1951)

 Prince Maximilian William Augustus Albert Charles Gregory Odo of Saxony, Duke of Saxony (Maximilian Wilhelm August Albert Karl Gregor Odo; 17 November 1870 – 12 January 1951) was a member of the Albertine branch of the House of Wettin and a Catholic priest.

 Early life

-Maximilian Wilhelm August Albert Karl Gregor Odo of Saxony was born in Dresden, capital of the Kingdom of Saxony, the seventh of the eight children of Prince George of Saxony and his wife Infanta Maria Anna of Portugal.
+Maximilian Wilhelm August Albert Karl Gregor Odo of Saxony was born in Dresden, the capital of the Kingdom of Saxony, the seventh of the eight children of Prince George of Saxony and his wife Infanta Maria Anna of Portugal.
 He was born with the titles Prince and Duke of Saxony, with the style Royal Highness.
 Amongst his siblings was the last Saxon king Frederick Augustus III and Princess Maria Josepha mother of the last Austrian Emperor Charles I.